timezyme/claude-code-sub-agents-lst197/development/full-stack-developer.md

 - **Back-End Development:** A strong command of server-side programming languages such as Python, Node.js, Java, or Ruby is necessary for building the application's logic.
 This includes experience with back-end frameworks like Express.js or Django, which streamline the development process.
 The ability to design and develop effective APIs, often using RESTful principles, is also a key skill.

-- **Database Management:** Knowledge of both SQL (e.g., PostgreSQL, MySQL) and NoSQL (e.g., MongoDB) databases is crucial for storing and managing application data effectively.
+- **Database Management:** Knowledge of both SQL (e.g., SQLite, MySQL) and NoSQL (e.g., MongoDB) databases is crucial for storing and managing application data effectively.
 This includes the ability to model data, write efficient queries, and ensure data integrity.

 - **Version Control:** Proficiency with version control systems, particularly Git, and platforms like GitHub or GitLab is non-negotiable for managing code changes and collaborating with other developers.